Métis: Geography

+United States history

-Between 1795 and 1815, a network of Métis settlements and trading posts was established throughout what is now the US states of Michigan and Wisconsin and to a lesser extent in Illinois and Indiana.
-As late as 1829, the Métis were dominant in the economy of present-day Wisconsin and Northern Michigan.
+Between 1795 and 1815, a network of Métis settlements and trading posts was established throughout what is now the US states of Michigan and to a lesser extent in Illinois and Indiana.

-During the early days of territorial Michigan, Métis and French played a dominant role in elections.
+After the War of 1812, the US prohibited British (including Scots) traders from Canada participating in the fur trade south of the border, disrupting longstanding practices.
+During the early days of territorial Michigan, Métis and ethnic French played a dominant role in elections, as they had been established there long before the United States was formed.
 It was largely with Métis support that Gabriel Richard was elected as delegate to Congress.

-After Michigan was admitted as a state and under pressure of increased European-American settlers from eastern states, many Métis migrated westward into the Canadian Prairies, including the Red River Colony and the Southbranch Settlement.
-Others identified with Chippewa groups, while many others were subsumed in an ethnic "French" identity, such as the Muskrat French.
+After Michigan was admitted as a state and, under pressure of increased numbers of European-American settlers from eastern states, many Métis migrated westward into the Canadian Prairies, including the Red River Colony and the Southbranch Settlement.
 By the late 1830s only in the area of Sault Ste.
-Marie was there recognition of the Métis as a significant part of the community.
+Marie, which had long been a center of fur trading and more cosmopolitan interracial encounter, was there recognition of the Métis as significant members of the community.

-Another major Métis settlement was La Baye, located at the present site of Green Bay, Wisconsin.
-In 1816 most of its residents were Métis.
+In the 1840s, Métis peoples were making historical impacts in developing parts of the United States.
+One significant example is Pierre Parrant, who established the first business in what is now the city of Saint Paul, Minnesota, the capital of the state.

-In Montana a large group of Métis from Pembina region hunted there in the 1860s, eventually forming an agricultural settlement in the Judith Basin by 1880.
-This settlement eventually disintegrated, with most Métis leaving or identifying more strongly either as "white" or "Indian".
+A large group of Métis from the Pembina region hunted in Montana in the 1860s, eventually forming an agricultural settlement in the Judith Basin by 1880.
+This settlement eventually disintegrated, with most Métis leaving, or identifying more strongly either as "white" or "Indian".

-Metis often participated in interracial marriages.
-The French in specific, viewed these marriages as sensible and realistic.
-Americans, however, viewed interracial marriages as unsound as the idea of racial purity was seen as the only option.
-Although it was legal, the result of these marriages generally resulted in the loss of status for the spouse of the highest social class, as well as for any children produced during the marriage.
-The French, however, seemed to motivate fur traders to participate in interracial marriages with Indian tribes as they helped to be beneficial to the fur trade business and also to spread religion.
+Métis often participated in interracial marriages.
+The French, particularly, viewed these marriages as sensible and realistic.
+Americans, however, viewed interracial marriages as unsound based on their ideas of racial purity.
+Although marriage to Native Americans was legal, some parts of American society believed that the spouse of the highest social class lost status by such marriage, as did their children.
+In frontier areas, these ideas were less important.

+The French, however, had encouraged fur traders to participate in interracial marriages with Indians as they were beneficial to the fur trade business and also to spread religion.
 Generally speaking, these marriages were happy ones, that lasted and brought together differing groups of people and benefitted the fur trade business.